bitrix-tools/ai-hackathon-starter-full/README.md

 ```
 2. Register on ngrok or other tunneling service
 If you use cloudpub - enter api key in .env file
+If you use mackbook add `-arm64` prefix to the `image: cloudpub/cloudpub:latest`

 3. Register local application in your Bitrix24 portal